 SPECIALTY: An ISSDC Specialty Show is a Shiloh-only event, which includes Regular Classes in conformation as well as Special Classes as defined by the ISSDC BOD.
 The top award in the Regular Classes at an ISSDC Specialty is Best of Breed.
 Awards are also given in the Special Classes sponsored in the event.

 - 2-6 Month Baby Puppy – Dog/s must be at least 2 months old but less than 6 months old on the date of the show.
-Dog/s in this class may compete for Puppy of the Year (POTY) awards, but cannot earn points towards their Breed Championship or towards GV/NS awards.
+Dog/s in this class may compete for Puppy of the Year (POTY) awards, but cannot earn points toward their Breed Championship or toward GV/NS awards.
 Dog/s in this class will not compete against dog/s in any other class.

 - 12-18 Months – Dog/s must be at least 12 months old but less than 18 months old on the date of the show.

-- Novice – Dog/s that are at least 6 months of age and over, who have not, prior to the date of closing of entries, earned any points towards their ISSDC Breed Championship.
+- Novice – Dog/s that are at least 6 months of age and over, who have not, prior to the date of closing of entries, earned any points toward their ISSDC Breed Championship.